How to Sell a House As-Is in Ohio

 List ‘as is’ with the help of a real estate agent

-A great real estate agent will provide assistance throughout the process of listing and selling a home as-is.
-An agent gives simple presentation tips to improve marketing, helps to set an appropriate price that reflects the home’s condition, and works to find a buyer willing and eager to buy your home in its current state.
+A great real estate agent will assist you throughout the process of listing and selling a home as-is.
+They will give simple presentation tips to improve marketing, help set an appropriate price that reflects the home’s condition, and find a buyer willing and eager to buy your home in its current state.

 It’s important to find an agent with experience selling homes as-is in Ohio.
 A great agent might also work with local contractors, so you can make your house more appealing to buyers and save time and money with repairs.